Basic iPad Lessons to Teach You the iPad

 Whether you are buying an iPad for a child or if your kid is simply going to be using your iPad, it is important to know how to lock down the device.

-Protecting your iPad might be as simple as disabling in-app purchases to ensure you don't get a nasty surprise with your iTunes bill or restricting the Safari web browser from bringing up adult websites, both of which can be great protections for your child and still allow you to use the iPad without much notice of the restrictions.
+Protecting your iPad might be as simple as disabling in-app purchases or restricting the Safari web browser from bringing up adult websites.
+Both of these safeguards can be great protections for your child and still allow you to use the iPad without much notice of the restrictions.

 Childproofing can be as thorough as only allowing "G" rated apps, music and movies, completely disabling the App Store, blocking apps like FaceTime and iMessage, and even using Screen Time to limit how long kids can use the tablet per day.